Attilio Piccioni

 Attilio Piccioni (14 July 1892 – 10 March 1976) was an Italian politician.
-He had been a prominent member of the Christian Democrats.
+He had been a prominent member of the Christian Democracy.

 Biography

 Piccioni was born on 14 July 1892 in Poggio Bustone (Province of Rieti, Umbria) and graduated in Law at the Sapienza University of Rome.
 He participated in the First World War, first as an officer of the Bersaglieri, then as a vehicle instructor.

 After the War Piccioni moved to Turin, where he married, and joined the Italian People's Party (PPI).
 He became secretary of the Turin section of PPI and member of its National Council.

 With the advent of fascism in power, in 1926, after the forced dissolution of the PPI, he moved to Pistoia, where he resumed practicing as a lawyer and became a widower.
 In 1943 he was a member of the National Liberation Committee of Tuscany.

 After the end of the Second World War he moved to Rome and on 2 June 1946 he was elected to the Constituent Assembly among the ranks of the Christian Democrats (DC).
 He was part of the "Commission of 75" in charge of drawing up and proposing the draft Constitution of the Italian Republic.

 A trusted man of Alcide De Gasperi, Piccioni was the political secretary of DC from 1946 to 1949 and Deputy Prime Minister in the fifth, seventh and eighth De Gasperi government.
 He also served as Minister of Grace and Justice in the sixth De Gasperi government.

 After the rejection of the trust by the Chamber of Deputies to the eighth De Gasperi government (28 July 1953), Piccioni was commissioned by the President of the Republic Luigi Einaudi to form the new government.
 However he had to give up the office, since he failed to form a majority in the Parliament.